suizokukan/wisteria/README.md

 ⋅         "report_1635672267.txt"
 ```

-**Q: Where is defined in the code the number of graphs?**
+**Where is defined in the code the number of graphs?**

-A: globs.py::GRAPHS_DESCRIPTION
+    globs.py::GRAPHS_DESCRIPTION

+**How do I add a new cwc class ?**

+    - create another directory in wisteria/cwc, by example `wisteria/cwc/newcwc/` .
+    - A default.py file is required, namely `wisteria/cwc/newcwc/default.py`
+    for all serializers whose 'cwc' attribute is set to 'default'.
+    - Add other .py files (iaswn.py, ...) for other SERIALIZERS[].cwc values
+    - A `works_as_expected.py` file is required, namely `wisteria/cwc/newcwc/works_as_expected.py`
+    with two functions: initialize() and works_as_expected()
+    - Modify globs.py:CWC_MODULES to add your new classes
+    - Add your classes to wisteria.ini (section `data objects`)